Biksell/src-custom-sort/README.md

 # src-custom-sort
-Better custom sort for Speedrun.com profile
+Better custom sort for Speedrun.com profile.
+Allows you to anchor whatever games you want to the bottom of your profile, while also keeping chronological order elsewhere